StarRocks/starrocks/docs/en/sql-reference/sql-statements/Administration/EXPLAIN.md

 :::tip

-The level of detail in the execution plan: LOGICAL < EXPLAIN < VERBOSE < COSTS.<br> Typically, using EXPLAIN is sufficient, the VERBOSE and COSTS will print a lot of internal information, mainly used for debugging the execution plan
+The level of execution plan detail returned: EXPLAIN LOGICAL < EXPLAIN < EXPLAIN VERBOSE < EXPLAIN COSTS.

+In most cases, using EXPLAIN is sufficient.
+EXPLAIN VERBOSE and EXPLAIN COSTS will print a lot of internal information, which is mainly used for debugging the execution plan.

 :::